Civilian Conservation Corps

 Marker series.
 This marker is included in the Civilian Conservation Corps marker series.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Balanced Rock (approx. 7.8 miles away); Copper Ridge Dinosaur Trackway (approx. 8.4 miles away); Moab Utah UMTRA Project (approx. 9.7 miles away); Wolfe Ranch (approx. 10.2 miles away); Grand Old Ranch House (approx. 11.6 miles away); Scott M. Matheson (approx. 12˝ miles away); Elk Mountain Mission (approx. 13.2 miles away); Early L.D.S.
-Church (approx. 13.2 miles away).
+At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
+Balanced Rock (approx. 7˝ miles away); Copper Ridge Dinosaur Trackway (approx. 8.9 miles away); Double Arch (approx. 9 miles away); Moab Utah UMTRA Project (approx. 9.2 miles away); Wolfe Ranch (approx. 10 miles away); Grand Old Ranch House (approx. 11.1 miles away); Scott M. Matheson (approx. 11.9 miles away); Elk Mountain Mission (approx. 12.7 miles away).
 Touch for a list and map of all markers in Moab.

 Categories. • Asian Americans • Charity & Public Work • Man-Made Features • War, World II •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on April 14, 2019.
 This page originally submitted on September 25, 2011, by Jack Duffy of West Jordan, Utah.
-This page has been viewed 1,006 times since then.
-Photos: 1, 2, 3. submitted on September 25, 2011, by Jack Duffy of West Jordan, Utah. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 1,038 times since then and 33 times this year.
+Last updated on April 10, 2019, by Craig Baker of Sylmar, California.
+Photos: 1, 2, 3. submitted on September 25, 2011, by Jack Duffy of West Jordan, Utah.
+4. submitted on April 12, 2019, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.